 Part 2: Example

 Your examples take your main point one step further to make them more specific.

 In other words, how were the day-to-day tasks you identified specific to your role within the company?

-- Recruiting and interviewing candidates for entry-level analyst roles
+- Recruited and interviewed candidates for entry-level analyst roles

-- Making sales calls to current and potential high-net-worth clients
+- Made sales calls to current and potential high-net-worth clients

-- Writing consulting reports analysing the market suitability for new hotels
+- Wrote consulting reports analysing the market suitability for new hotels

-- Analysing profit and loss statements for the beverage division on a weekly, monthly and annual basis
+- Analysed profit and loss statements for the beverage division on a weekly, monthly and annual basis

-- Assisting customers to determine the right product for them
+- Assisted customers to determine the right product for them

 Your explanation, or elaboration, ties what you were doing into its impact on the company.

 If a recruiter were to read your bullet point, you want this portion to answer the "so what?" question for them.

 In other words, what was the purpose of what you were doing?

 The bullet points below combine all three elements we discussed: